Travel Information Istria

 All Saints Day

-• Are you traveling alone with a minor child, for example, because you are divorced?
+- Are you travelling alone with a minor child, for example, because you are divorced?
 Or are you taking a friend of your child with you?
 Then you must be able to prove that you have permission from the parent(s).
 This can be done with a permission statement.

 10 tourist excursions in Istria